tstibbs/Leaflet.MousePosition/README.md

+# Archived

+This project is now archived.
+The functionality it added is now provided by another fork of Leaflet.MousePosition (https://github.com/danwild/Leaflet.MousePosition), but which is also published on npm as `leaflet-mouse-position`.
+I recommend you use that module going forwards.

 # Leaflet.MousePosition

 Leaflet.MousePosition is a simple mouse position control that you can drop into your leaflet map.
 It displays geographic coordinates of the mouse pointer, as it is moved about the map.